robertwahler/jammer/README.md

 Project Status
 --------------

 Work in progress.
-The following features need to be wired up.
+The following features need to be added or wired up.

-* Menu system
+* Menu animations
-* JSON serialization system
-* Dynamic scene loading
+* Audio mixer and audio control menu

 Features
 --------